NickGowdy/pattern_to_regex_app/README.md

 (standard, greedy, lazy etc).
 This part of the code has unit tests to verify the creation of the regex works correctly.

+There are token parser files for the different token types.
+The idea is if there is a new token type, the engineer would follow the same pattern and create a new <token_type>.ex file.

 The regex string is outputted from the Elixir module and used with pcre2grep which writes all the correct matches to `output.txt`

 ## Areas of improvement
 Some of the tokens work on the assumption that it's a single digit length, for example `%{1S3}"` if it was `%{1S12}"` it would not work correctly.
 I would do a refactor to make it handle any length.